How to Use Essential Oils for Migraines

-Try to find oils that are pure, organic, and unadulterated.
-Look for reputable sellers and brands with positive reviews, read the labels (the more information on them the better), and avoid oils with added fragrances and dyes.
+Try to find oils that are pure, organic and unadulterated.
+Look for reputable sellers and brands with positive reviews, read the labels (the more information on them the better) and avoid oils with added fragrances and dyes.

-The 15 Best Essential Oils for Migraines
+Best 15 Essential Oils for Migraines

-The benefits of lemon essential oil include cleansing and purifying the air and surfaces, aids in digestion and naturally cleanses the body, supports healthy respiratory function, and enhances mood.
-It can be used as a natural cleaning agent in the home, added to food to enhance flavor, and diffused to promote a positive and healthy mood.
+Lemon essential oil has cleansing, purifying and invigorating properties — it is a versatile oil.
+The benefits of lemon essential oil include cleansing and purifying the air and surfaces.
+It aids in digestion, naturally cleanses the body, supports healthy respiratory function and enhances mood.
+It can be used as a natural cleaning agent in the home, added to food to enhance flavor and diffused to promote a positive and healthy mood.

 - Adding a drop to a cup of hot water in the morning to help aid in digestion.

 Ginger is excellent for digestion, relieves nausea and occasional indigestion.
-I try to keep a box of ginger tea or ginger chews on hand, but when I run out, I can put a drop of ginger and lemon essential oil in a cup of hot water to help ease any nausea due to migraine.
+I try to keep a box of ginger tea or ginger chews on hand, but when I run out I can put a drop of ginger and lemon essential oil in a cup of hot water to help ease any nausea due to migraine.